Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 ###An List of Arrays

+An advantage of HL7 v2 is that it's readable.
+You can immediately grok where to find a piece of data you're looking for.
+Information is grouped into **segments**, and in discrete **fields**.

+Scan this line and see if you can pick out or guess at some information in this patient identifier segment:

     PID|0004721||CAMPBELL^PHIL^FOO^^^||19490228|M||B|254 MAIN ST^^ANYTOWN^NY^90210^US||216-123-4567|||M|NON|400003403|

 HL7 v2 is easy to understand because it lays out information in lines (segments) of plaintext. v2 uses a separator character, usually a pipe `|`, to separate fields in segments.

 Each segment encompasses an aspect of the message (patient information, lab order, observed result, message header).
 Segments are laid out in the message separated by a line break.
 The segment is referred to by its name.
 The name is the very field in the segment.
 The example above is a `PID` segment.

 Each field is separated by a pipe, and are referred to by the field's 0-based index in the segment.
+The segment name is always in the zeroth field.

 The example above has field `PID-1` value of `0004721`, and `PID-5` has a date value in format `yyyyMMdd`: `19490228`.

 Each field can have discrete values inside it; those are components.
 Ususally each discrete value is separated by a caret `^`.
 The example above has a patient name in `PID-3`.
 This field has 6 components: